About account security

 If you forget your password, you can reset it via this link.

-When you log in to your Twitter account from a new device for the first time, we will send you a notification via email as an extra layer of security for your account.
-Login email alerts are only sent following new logins through Twitter for iOS and Android, twitter.com, and mobile web.
+If we detect a suspicious login or when you log in to your Twitter account from a new device for the first time, we will send you a push notification within the Twitter app, or via email as an extra layer of security for your account.
+Login alerts are only sent following new logins through Twitter for iOS and Android, twitter.com, and mobile web.

 Email address update alerts